ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 If you lose internet connectivity, your VNC Console session (provided through noVNC) shows as "Server disconnected (code: 1006)" and will not auto-connect when internet connectivity is restored.

 To restore the VNC Console session, return to the IBM Power Virtual Instance, and again click **VM actions** in the server details page and select **Open console** from the drop-down list.
-Your session is restored and show 'Connected (encrypted)'.
+Your session is restored and shows 'Connected (encrypted)'.

 Alternatively, if you have many IBM i virtual machines you can use the IBM Cloud CLI to return the VNC Console session URL, such as using a shell command loop: